AI Alliance Governance

 - Documentation and similar content: CC BY 4.0; information or other content that is not Code, Data, or AI Model Weights contributed for the purpose of informing persons who read it.

-For example, contribution of an AI model would call for contribution of the model weights and associated software under Apache 2.0, with any model card or other information about the model and its performance under the CC BY 4.0.
+For example, an AI project model would include model weights and associated software under Apache 2.0, with any model card or other information about the model and its performance under the CC BY 4.0.

 We acknowledge that certain artifacts may call for a deviation from these standard licenses, for example if a particular concern about safe use is identified.
-These situations are handled by the exception process through the Steering Committee.
+These situations are handled by the exception process through the Board(s) or its delegate(s).

 Special Concerns with the Contribution of Data